From the pioneers of jazz to the modern-day living legends, we've picked out 20 jazz pianists that we just can't help but LOVE...

 Ragtime and jazz pianist Morton was one of the first ever giants of jazz.
 He was the first ever jazz arranger, and his 1915 composition Jelly Roll Blues was one of the first ever jazz compositions to be published.
 He was also inducted into the Rock and Roll Hall of Fame.

 A lot of negative press surfaced around Morton after he died.
 It was suggested that he had claimed to be the inventor of jazz, which upset many.
-However, Morton appeared to actually have an inferiority complex.
+However, he appeared to actually have an inferiority complex.
 He once wrote, “All my fellow musicians were much faster in manipulations, I thought than I, and I did not feel as though I was in their class.”

 © Tom Marcello